fernandezfran/exma/README.md

 #       3. with CN.accumulate calculate de CN of this "frame"
 #           the argument is the positions of the atoms
 #
-#       4. with CN.end(0, positions, False) return the CN of each atom
+#       4. with CN.end return the CN of each atom
 #           the first argument is the atom type to be written (not interested here)
 #           the second are the positions and the third is False to not write an
 #           output file